weaveworks/weave-gitops-enterprise/docs/developing.md

 Sometimes its nice to demo / experiment with the service(s) you're changing locally.

-### The `capi-service`
+### The `clusters-service`

 _Note: the following instructions will use a new local database, you can probably reconcile the internal cluster database with the local one with some fancy fs mounting, tbd..._

-The `capi-service` requires the presence of a valid entitlement secret for it to work.
-Make sure an entitlement secret has been added to the cluster and that the `capi-service` has been configured to look for it using the correct namespace/name.
+The `clusters-service` requires the presence of a valid entitlement secret for it to work.
+Make sure an entitlement secret has been added to the cluster and that the `clusters-service` has been configured to look for it using the correct namespace/name.
 By default, entitlement secrets are named `weave-gitops-enterprise-credentials` and are added to the `wego-system` namespace.
 If that's not the case, you will need to point the service to the right place by explicitly specifying the relevant environment variables (example below).

 An existing entitlement secret that you can use can be found [here](../test/utils/scripts/entitlement-secret.yaml).
 Alternatively, you can generate your own entitlement secret by using the `wge-credentials` binary.